 Power of Mum started to develop as the brand I was so keen for it to be - a go-to blog for Mums, a place of sanctuary and support for business owners via my Facebook group, and a place to make friends via my meet ups.
 (I also learnt about how to use Facebook to advertise, Mail Chimp, lead pages, the power of face to face connections, networking, niche marketing, the joys and frustrations of Instagram, building a website, SEO, the Facebook pixel, sales funnels...the list goes on, seemingly interminably...)

 It was amazing.
 It was rewarding.
 But it still wasn’t enough.
-I knew I wanted to work with Mums.
+I knew I wanted to work with woman and help bring about the joy and freedom in their lives that they deserved.
 I knew I wanted to coach.
+I knew I wanted to mentor.